Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Interior properties

 \begin{proof} The proof is given in \ref{app}. \end{proof}

-The terminology ``high-smoothing'' and ``critical'' reflects the relative magnitude of the variance-reduction and bias terms in the local mean squared error expansion.
-In the high-smoothing regime, the smoothing bias is asymptotically negligible relative to the variance reduction, so that the efficiency gain of the Sz\'{a}sz--Mirakyan estimator is driven primarily by variance stabilization.
+The large-$m$ and critical regimes reflect the relative magnitude of the variance-reduction and bias terms in the local mean squared error expansion.
+Since larger values of $m$ make the Poisson kernel more concentrated, the first regime is described as a large-$m$, bias-negligible regime rather than as a high-smoothing regime.
+In this regime, the smoothing bias is asymptotically negligible relative to the variance reduction, so that the efficiency gain of the Sz\'{a}sz--Mirakyan estimator is driven primarily by variance stabilization.
 In contrast, the critical regime corresponds to a balance between bias and variance corrections, where both contributions enter at the same asymptotic order.
-This balance produces a phase transition in the efficiency behaviour, with the deficiency growth rate depending explicitly on both curvature and slope characteristics of the underlying distribution function.
+This balance produces a phase transition in the efficiency behaviour, with the deficiency growth rate depending explicitly on both curvature and slope characteristics of the underlying cdf.

-A ``low-smoothing'' regime, characterized by $m n^{-2/3}\to 0$, is not considered here.
-In this case, the smoothing bias dominates the variance reduction, and the mean squared error of the Sz\'{a}sz--Mirakyan estimator exceeds that of the empirical c.d.f.\ asymptotically, so that no efficiency gain can be achieved.
-Consequently, only the high-smoothing and critical regimes are relevant for establishing asymptotic superiority of the smoothed estimator in terms of deficiency.
+A small-$m$ regime, characterized by $m n^{-2/3}\to 0$, is not used here for positive deficiency conclusions.
+At a point $\bb{x}$ such that $B(\bb{x})\neq 0$, the smoothing bias term dominates the variance-reduction term, and the mean squared error of the Sz\'{a}sz--Mirakyan estimator exceeds that of the empirical cdf asymptotically.
+Likewise, in the integrated setting, the same conclusion follows when $\int_S B^2(\bb{x})\,\mathrm{d}\bb{x}>0$.
+If the relevant leading bias coefficient vanishes, the expansion displayed above does not by itself determine the sign of the MSE difference, and higher-order terms would be needed.